Washington State Housing Finance Commission HOME | SITE MAP | SEARCH | CONTACT Facebook Twitter

 Make an emergency plan that includes a meeting place and escape route.

-Clean your bar-be-que, get the propane tank filled and make sure the area is cleared at least 10 feet around the grill.
+Clean your barbeque, get the propane tank filled and make sure the area is cleared at least 10 feet around the grill.

 Clean the dryer lint screen before EVERY load.
 Once a month take it out and wash with soap and water, then let air dry.